Pitt-IshiharaLab/CompBioHA_IntroProgramming2024/README.md

 This site provides the material for the "Intro to Programming" course for students participating in the CompBio Hillman Academy 2024.

 The course provides a basic hands-on lesson in programming using Python and examples from compuational biology.
 No previous programming knowledge is assumed.
 This is NOT a comprehensive intro course in programming.
-Rather we hope students gets excited about combining programming and biology in their future research!
+We hope that this course gets students excited about combining programming and quantitative thinking in their biology research!

 **Instructors**: